 If you are living with your family, or prefer not to share an apartment, be expected to shell out even more in rent.
 Renting a studio apartment or unit in a Housing Development Board flat or condominium will set you back by around S$1,500 to S$5,000 a month.

 There are various factors that affect property prices.
 First, property type.
-A Housing Development Board flat is likely to be the cheapest option, but are basic and typically do not come with any other facilities.
+A Housing Development Board flat is likely to be the cheapest option but is basic and typically does not come with any other facilities.
 Condominiums are expensive, but often have facilities like gyms, saunas and pools.

 Furthermore, if you live in a condo, all maintenance and other costs will be covered by the management.
-However, in a private property, you will have to pay up to S$500 a month for gardening services, pool maintenance and so on.
+However, on private property, you will have to pay up to S$500 a month for gardening services, pool maintenance and so on.

 The next factor is location.
 Properties located near the city centre will typically cost more.
 However, on the bright side, since Singapore is small and has a well-connected public transport system, going places will not be a huge problem for you even if you do not live in the central area.

 If you are looking for something in the shopping district, Orchard Road and Tanglin are your go-to's, and a 2-bed 800 sq ft apartment will come in around SGD $5,388/month.

 Monthly gas, water and electricity bills may range from a low of S$200 to a high of S$600 a month and are highly dependent on your air-conditioning usage.

 When renting a place, you will most likely also have to foot your utility bills on top of your monthly rent.

 Healthcare is of utmost importance, and as the saying goes, health is wealth.
 The healthcare system in Singapore is well-equipped and the healthcare infrastructure is strong.

 The public healthcare system is financed via Medisave contributions that Singaporeans and Permanent Residents pay each month.
 So, if you belong to the above groups, most of your medical costs will be covered at least partially.